pbernini/Getit/README.md

 * **V2.x.x** - Updated Get() method so it will now throw an exception on any error.
 Previously would return `null`.
 This has some implications on error handeling when sending multiple queries.
 If any fail, an exception is now raised.
-See error handeling above.
-This is a breaking change from V1.
+See error handeling section.
+This is possibly a breaking change from V1.
 * **v1.x.x** - Initial Release